Credit: @pobz_iv on Instagram

 Herkimer Diamond Mine and KOA (Central New York)

 At Herkimer Diamond Mine and KOA, you can sift for diamonds (quartz crystals) that are close to 500 million years old!
-From deluxe RV and tent sites to luxury lodges (the Astronomy Lodge has its own private elevated observatory with a high-powered telescope) and camping cabins, you’ll find the perfect location for your camping vacation at this beautiful facility bordering the West Canada Creek.
+From deluxe RV and tent sites to luxury lodges (the Astronomy Lodge has its own private elevated observatory with a high-powered telescope) to camping cabins and glamping pods, you’ll find the perfect location for your camping vacation at this beautiful facility bordering the West Canada Creek.
 Enjoy world-class trout fishing, tubing, and other recreational activities right on the property; stay in a tree house lodge or a solar-powered cabin; and take a swim in the sparkling diamond pool.
 Pets are welcome.

 Wellesley Island State Park (Thousand Islands-Seaway)

 If you love fishing, combine the legendary angling of the Thousand Islands-Seaway region with the joy of camping at Wellesley Island State Park, the largest camping complex in the region, with 432 campsites.
 The fishing is excellent, particularly for perch, smallmouth bass, pike, and muskie, and there is a full-service marina and four boat launches.
+Find tent and RV sites, cabins, or rent a fully outfitted cottage with showers, kitchen utensils, and more.
+While you’re on the island, visit the Minna Anthony Common Nature Center to see its nature exhibits and seasonal butterfly house.
 Swimmers and sunbathers enjoy the sandy beach on the river (pictured), and the campground also features a camp store, laundromat, arcade, and the 9-hole Wellesley Island State Park Golf Course.

 Collective Retreats (New York City)